 - You’ll need Messages Premium to access control groups.

-- Control groups are available for user auto messages, visitor auto messages and campaign messages.
-They’re not available for manual messages.
+- Control groups are available for all ongoing messages, including those in a campaign.
+They’re not available for one-off messages.

 How control groups work